 A recent article is entitled Evangelize Don’t Indoctrinate.
 In it, the author helpfully distinguishes between the need to preach for conversion of the soul and mere indoctrination.
 However, I think the post goes a little too far on some areas.
 I believe the author creates a false dichotomy.
-My response is an excerpt of my booklet, The Power of the Word.
+My response is an excerpt of my book, The Disciple-Making Parent.

 The Right Goal – Wise Unto Salvation